 Fondazione Capellino is a financially independent, non-profit philanthropic organisation

-Its focus is protecting dogs and cats and biodiversity through its projects.
+Our focus is protecting dogs and cats and biodiversity through the projects of the Foundation.

 Companion Animal For Life